Omp1/dotfiles/README.md

 No support attached.
 Good luck have fun.

-In the .config/i3 directory are like 500 scripts.
+In the i3 directory are like 500 similar scripts.
 They are for my different machines/monitor configs.
+If you use multimonitor setups / detachable screen setups, modify the i3/toggletv.sh script.
+Don't ask me how, it's easy gl.

 AND REPLACE IN ALL CONFIG FILES MY USERNAME WITH YOURS.
 WHEREVER YOU SEE "v4ngbz" (´ω｀)